Black Hills Chapter

 Energy and Natural Resources: Promoting local clean energy production and independence; conserving natural resources for future generations through stewardship, education, and legislation.

-Contact the Black Hills Chapter Organizer Jillian Anawaty, at 605.716.2200 or email@example.com, to participate.
-The Black Hills Chapter meets the second Monday of the month and locations across the hills.
+Contact the Black Hills Chapter at 605-277-3744 x270 or email our Chairperson Gena Parkhurst at firstname.lastname@example.org.
+The Black Hills Chapter meets 6pm on the second Tuesday of the month at locations across the hills.
 Please join us!

 Current Campaign: Stop Uranium Mining in the Black Hills